Lockheed C-130 Hercules: Design phase

 The first flight of the YC-130 prototype was made on 23 August 1954 from the Lockheed plant in Burbank, California.
 The aircraft, serial number 53-3397, was the second prototype, but the first of the two to fly.
 The YC-130 was piloted by Stanley Beltz and Roy Wimmer on its 61-minute flight to Edwards Air Force Base; Jack Real and Dick Stanton served as flight engineers.
 Kelly Johnson flew chase in a Lockheed P2V Neptune.

 After the two prototypes were completed, production began in Marietta, Georgia, where over 2,300 C-130s have been built through 2009.

-The initial production model, the C-130A, was powered by Allison T56-A-9 turboprops with three-blade propellers and originally equipped with the blunt nose of the prototypes.
+The initial production model, the C-130A, was powered by Allison T56-A-9 turboprops with three-bladed propellers and originally equipped with the blunt nose of the prototypes.
 Deliveries began in December 1956, continuing until the introduction of the C-130B model in 1959.
-Some A-models were equipped with skis and re-designated C-130D.
-As the C-130A became operational with Tactical Air Command (TAC), the C-130's lack of range became apparent and additional fuel capacity was added with wing pylon-mounted tanks outboard of the engines; this added 6,000 lb of fuel capacity for a total capacity of 40,000 lb.
+Some A-models were equipped with skis and redesignated C-130D.
+As the C-130A became operational with Tactical Air Command, the C-130's lack of range became apparent and additional fuel capacity was added with wing pylon-mounted tanks outboard of the engines; this added 6,000 lb of fuel capacity for a total capacity of 40,000 lb.